webcomputing/assistant-validations/README.md

 }
 ```

-Now, everytime the `busRouteIntent` of the `MainState` is called, assistant-validations forces AssistantJS to aks the user for his confirmation and only transitions to the `busRouteIntent` after an answer was given.
+Now, everytime the `busRouteIntent` of the `MainState` is called, assistant-validations forces AssistantJS to ask the user for his confirmation and only transitions to the `busRouteIntent` after an answer was given.

 #### I18N integration